YRC Worldwide Schedules First Quarter 2020 Earnings Conference Call

-OVERLAND PARK, Kan., April 29, 2020 (GLOBE NEWSWIRE) -- YRC Worldwide Inc. (NASDAQ: YRCW), announced today that on Tuesday May 5, 2020, at 5:00 p.m.
-ET, company executives will host a conference call with the investment community to discuss first quarter 2020 results.
-The financial results will be released the same day, May 5, 2020, after the market closes.
+OVERLAND PARK, Kan., May 04, 2020 (GLOBE NEWSWIRE) -- YRC Worldwide Inc. (NASDAQ: YRCW), announced today that it has rescheduled its conference call to discuss first quarter 2020 results to Monday, May 11, 2020, at 5:00 p.m.
+ET, to align with its scheduled Form 10-Q release.
+The financial results will be released the same day, May 11, 2020, after the market closes.

 The call will be webcast and can be accessed live or as a replay via the YRC Worldwide website yrcw.com.